 We’ve also expanded our use of on-site renewable energy by completing the installation of solar photovoltaic systems at numerous PG&E sites, including facilities in Stockton, Merced, Auburn and Fresno.

 We actively pursue Leadership in Energy and Environmental Design (LEED™) certification for new buildings and large remodeling projects.
 For example, we earned LEED Gold certification for our new Livermore Substation Training Center.
 This site has buildings equipped with energy efficient HVAC systems, advanced lighting system controls, electric vehicle charging stations, native plant landscaping with smart irrigation system controllers, an on-site solar PV system and a greywater recycling system.

 PG&E offers free soil to customers to assist in their construction efforts.
 The soil was excavated during PG&E construction projects.
 By working together to recycle this material, which would otherwise be transported to landfills, we can reduce our environmental impact and carbon footprint.
 We will deliver the recycled soil in 10 cubic yard increments to homes or businesses.
 For more information about our free recycled dirt program, call 1-800-743-5000.

 We’re creating partnerships and working with our suppliers to make our supply chain practices more sustainable.
-Our approach focuses on improving the performance of our top-tier suppliers: approximately 100 critical firms that represent about 60 percent of the annual $5 billion PG&E spend.

 As co-founders of the Electric Utility Industry Sustainable Supply Chain Alliance, we’re partnering with other utilities to drive positive changes across our industry.
 Learn more about this effort.
 Visit Electric Utility Industry Sustainable Supply Chain Alliance.